microsoft/tilecode/language.md

 ## Sprite Kinds

-Sprite kinds are ordered from left to right as shown in the game home screen, the tile map editor, and the paint editor.
+Sprite kinds are ordered from left to right as shown above on the game home screen.
-The first sprite usually represents the player avatar and, by default, the camera follows this sprite as it moves around the tile map during game play.
+The first sprite usually represents the player avatar.
+By default, the camera follows the first sprite as it moves around the tile map during game play.
 Furthermore, all rules created for the first sprite are automatically generalized to all four directions (this can be changed by the user, as explained later.)
 Finally, the z-depths of the sprites are assigned so that the first sprite is on top of all other sprites, the second sprite is on top of the third